Live the splendor of Florence! 360 degree views from the terrace.

 The sunny terrace is on two levels.
 The little kitchen window faces the lower terrace.

-Cheerful kitchen with 4 burner gas stove, electric oven, microwave, Italian and drip coffeepots, dishwasher.
+Cheerful kitchen with 4 burner gas stove, microwave, Italian and drip coffeepots, dishwasher.

 Pretty kitchen tiles are from another era.